Home > Copyright and Fair Use Overview > The Public Domain > Welcome to the Public Domain

 Thousands of works published in the United States before 1964 fell into the public domain because the copyright was not renewed in time under the law in effect then.
 If a work was first published before 1964, the owner had to file a renewal with the Copyright Office during the 28th year after publication.
 No renewal meant a loss of copyright.

-If you plan on using a work that was published after 1922, but before 1964, you should research the records of the Copyright Office to determine if a renewal was filed.
-Chapter 13 describes methods of researching copyright status.
+If you plan on using a work that was published before 1964, you should research the records of the Copyright Office to determine if a renewal was filed.

 Dedicated Works